tammet/llmlog/README.md

 `analyze.py` is for creating statistics about one askllm.py output.

-`utils/provider_manager.py` provides a unified interface for handling multiple LLM providers.
+`providers/provider_manager.py` provides a unified interface for handling multiple LLM providers.
 Currently, it supports the Anthropic provider (via `utils/anthropic_client.py`) and can be extended to support others like OpenAI.

-`utils/anthropic_client.py` provides an interface to the Anthropic API (Claude models) for generating completions.
+`providers/anthropic_client.py` provides an interface to the Anthropic API (Claude models) for generating completions.
 It reads API keys from the secrets.json file and offers functions to create a client and generate completions.

+`providers/openai_client.py` provides an interface to the OpenAI API (GPT models) for generating completions.
+It reads API keys from the secrets.json file and offers functions to create a client and generate completions.

+`backend` directory holds a modular approach to runnign the workflows.
+WIP

 ## Subfolders and separate experiments